openshift-pipelines/pipelines-as-code/docs/content/docs/guide/matchingevents.md

 `on-path-change-ignore` annotation will ignore the `***.md` and `***.yaml` files.

-## Matching a PipelineRun on a regexp in a comment
+## Matching a PipelineRun with regexp on comments

 {{< tech_preview "Matching PipelineRun on regexp in comments" >}}

-You can match a PipelineRun on a comment on a Pull Request with the annotation `pipelinesascode.tekton.dev/on-comment`.
+You can match a PipelineRun on a comment on a Pull Request or a [Pushed Commit]({{< relref "/docs/guide/running.md#gitops-commands-on-pushed-commits"
+>}}) with the annotation `pipelinesascode.tekton.dev/on-comment`.

 The comment is a regexp and if a newly created comment has this regexp it will automatically match the PipelineRun and starts it.